 Sometimes a preliminary ecological appraisal is not required and the local authority may specifically request targeted surveys for great crested newts.

-• Plan and undertake great crested newt surveys
+Stage 2: Targeted great crested newt surveys

-The timing of the surveys are seasonally constrained to the period mid-March to mid-June, when animals are present in their breeding ponds.
-If this survey period is missed, there will be a 12 month delay before further great crested newt surveys can be carried out.
+Either four or six separate survey visits are required to either confirm likely absence from a site or to give a population size estimate.
+The timing of the surveys is seasonally constrained from mid-March to mid-June when animals are present in their breeding ponds.
+At least half of the survey visits must be undertaken between mid-April and mid-May.
+If this survey period is missed, there will be a delay before the surveys can be carried out the following year.
 This would result in a significant setback in the timescale and cost of your development project.

-• Provide on-site advice during the construction phase of your development
+Provide on-site advice during the construction phase of your development

 Upon approval of your great crested newt licence (and other European Protected Species licenses), it is important you adhere absolutely to the stipulations of the licence.
 Should the relevant authority (NRW, NE or SNH) carry out an inspection of the licensed activity on your development site and stop works as a result of non-adherence, further delays and expense will be incurred.

 To prevent unexpected delays and costs, Acer Ecology can provide on-going assistance to help you ensure the terms of the licence are adhered to.
 This could include giving protected species briefings to site workers and supervising on-site work.

 Click for more information about great crested newt surveys and eDNA surveys, or find out what great crested newts are up to throughout the year.
 To learn about our other ecological services, call us on 029 2065 0331.